Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-For the unit cell shown in Fig. \ref{DD}(a), the Block impedance ($Z_{Bloch}$) of the unit cell is chosen to be 50 $\Omega$ at $F_{sig}= 0.5$ GHz.
+\textit{Wave growth in nonreciprocal dispersion diagram of space-time modulated TL.}$-$ For the unit cell shown in Fig. \ref{DD}(a), the Bloch impedance ($Z_{Bloch}$) of the unit cell is chosen to be 50 $\Omega$ at $F_{sig}= 0.5$ GHz.
 As result, $C_o$, TL characteristic impedance $Z_o$ and $m$ are set to $4$~ pF, $83~\Omega$ and $0.3$, respectively.
-The dispersion digram (DD) is plotted in Fig. \ref{DD}(b) considering only time modulation ($F_m= 1$~GHz and $\theta_m=~0$) and $M_D=0.7$ with $N=2$.
+The dispersion diagram (DD) is plotted in Fig. \ref{DD}(b) considering only time modulation ($F_m= 1$~GHz and $\theta_m=~0$) and $M_D=0.7$ with $N=2$.
 At $F_{sig}= 0.5$~GHz ($F_m= 2F_{sig}$), a phase matching occurs between the fundamental $\omega_{sig}$ and the harmonic $\omega_{-1}$ in forward and backward propagations.
 The matching phase equals the unit cell electrical length at $C_o$ ($UCEL_{C_o}$).
-Consequently, momentum band gaps (MBG) for forward and backward propagation are formed, in which no relation between real frequency and phase exists \cite{Lustig18,10.1117/1.AP.4.1.014002}.
+Consequently, strong interaction happens, and momentum band gaps (MBG) for forward and backward propagation are formed, in which no relation between real frequency and phase exists \cite{Lustig18,10.1117/1.AP.4.1.014002}.
 As shown in Fig. \ref{DD}(b), within the MBG, only complex frequency ($\omega_{sig}$ and $\omega_{-1}$) exists with a constant real part equal $F_{sig}= 0.5$~GHz ($F_m= 2F_{sig}$) and varying imaginary part.
-The imaginary part has positive (causes signal growing) and negative (causes signal decaying) values with a maximum centered at the middle of the gap.
+The imaginary part has positive values (causing wave growth) and negative values (causing wave decay) with a maximum centered at the middle of the gap.
 This behavior is similar to the exceptional point physics \cite{RevModPhys.93.015005,Miri2019}.
 The complex frequency dispersion relation is plotted using the following equation instead of (\ref{eq:om})

-Next, in addition to time modulation, space modulation is considered by imposing a constant phase shift ($-\theta_m$) to the modulation between successive unit cells.
-According to (\ref{eq:TC}) and focusing on the substantial harmonics $\omega_{sig}$ and $\omega_{-1}$, while the dispersion lines of fundamental $\omega_{sig}$ are not affected, the forward and backward dispersion lines of harmonic $\omega_{-1}$ are shifted in a way that causes the forward and backward MPGs to be settled at two different frequencies following
+Next, in addition to time modulation, space modulation is considered by imposing a progressive phase shift ($-\theta_m$) to the modulation between successive cells. we will focus on the substantial harmonics $\omega_{0}$ and $\omega_{-1}$ that are linked to the MPGs.
+According to (\ref{eq:TC}), the dispersion lines of fundamental $\omega_{sig}$ are not affected.
+On the other hand, the forward and backward dispersion lines of harmonic $\omega_{-1}$ are shifted in a way that causes the forward and backward MPGs to be settled at two different frequencies following

 where $F_{f}$ and $F_{b}$ are the frequencies at which MBGs are formed at forward and backward propagation, respectively.
-In addition, $F_{f}$ and $F_{b}$ are related by
+In addition, $F_{f}$ and $F_{b}$ are related as